 The Chilled Wax Process

 In many cases, chilling the wax can make it brittle enough to snap it off of the sink.
-Place a few ice cubes in a zip-seal sandwich bag, seal the bag, then set it atop the wax for several minutes.
+Place a few ice cubes in a ziplock sandwich bag, seal the bag and set it atop the wax for several minutes.
 Set the bag aside and pick at the ice with your fingernail, a plastic scraper or the edge of a plastic spoon bowl.
 Remove and discard the loosened wax bits.

 Cleaning the Sink